efogdev/wirelessifier/README.md

 # ESP32-S3 HID Bridge

-**⚠️ IMPORTANT: This project is currently in development.
-Functionality is very limited and not complete. ⚠️**
+**⚠️ This project is currently in development.
+Functionality is very limited and not complete.**

 ## Overview